 Drupal development with Docker

 Quick and easy to use Docker container for your local Drupal development.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
-It is based on Debian Jessie.
+It is based on Debian Stretch.

 This image contains: